skip to main content

 LGMD 2T Registry

-What is the LGMD 2T patient registry?
+What is the LGMD 2T/R19 and GMPPB-related CMD patient registry?

 By joining the registry, you are contributing to efforts that: